rd-alliance/metadata-catalog-v2/CONTRIBUTING.md

     validation and conformance level calculation:

     - `type` refers to the validator for the API to use;
+    - `required` (Boolean) refers to whether the property must be present for the record to be considered valid.
-    - `useful` (Boolean) refers to whether the property must be present for the record to be considered useful.
+    - `useful` (normally Boolean) refers to whether the property must be present for the record to be considered useful.
+(As mentioned above, for the `relatedEntities` field, this is a list of relationship roles instead.)
     - `optional` (Boolean) refers to whether the record can be considered complete without including this property.
     - `or use` (property) means this property can be ignored for conformance level